Amyotrophic Lateral Sclerosis (ALS)

 ALS will eventually lead to disability and death.
 Although your ability to move and breathe independently will be affected, your intelligence and ability to think is not.
-You and your family will work closely with your health care provider to manage symptoms as they develop.
-Use of the medication Rilutek may prolong your life by a few months, particularly for if you have swallowing difficulty.
-Discuss ways to make living spaces more accessible, use of mobility devices and wheelchairs.
+You and your family will work closely with your healthcare provider to manage symptoms as they develop.
+Use of the medicine may prolong your life by a few months, particularly if you have trouble swallowing.
+Discuss ways to make living spaces more accessible, and use of mobility devices and wheelchairs.
 It’s very important to discuss end-of-life decisions with your loved ones.

-It is important that you keep your health care provider informed about new symptoms so she or he can recommend therapies and community resources appropriately.
-Most importantly, call your health care provider if you begin to have difficulty breathing.
+It is important that you keep your healthcare provider informed about new symptoms so she or he can recommend therapies and community resources appropriately.
+Most importantly, call your healthcare provider if you start to have trouble breathing.

-- ALS is a terminal neurological disorder characterized by progressive degeneration of nerve cells in the spinal cord and brain.
+- ALS is a fatal motor neuron disease.
+It is characterized by progressive degeneration of nerve cells in the spinal cord and brain.

-- ALS affects voluntary control of arms and legs, and leads to respiratory difficulties.
+- ALS affects voluntary control of arms and legs, and leads to trouble breathing.

 - ALS does not affect intelligence, thinking, seeing, or hearing.